Trimmed Mean PCE Inflation Rate

 The Trimmed Mean PCE inflation rate is an alternative measure of core inflation in the price index for personal consumption expenditures (PCE).
 It is calculated by staff at the Dallas Fed, using data from the Bureau of Economic Analysis (BEA).

-The Trimmed Mean PCE inflation rate for February was an annualized 1.7 percent.
-According to the BEA, the overall PCE inflation rate for February was 2.3 percent, annualized, while the inflation rate for PCE excluding food and energy was 2.8 percent.
+The Trimmed Mean PCE inflation rate over the 12 months ending in October was 2.6 percent.
+According to the BEA, the overall PCE inflation rate was 5.0 percent on a 12-month basis, and the inflation rate for PCE excluding food and energy was 4.1 percent on a 12-month basis.

 The tables below present data on the Trimmed Mean PCE inflation rate and, for comparison, overall PCE inflation and the inflation rate for PCE excluding food and energy.
 The tables give annualized one-month, six-month and 12-month inflation rates.